xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 So we use `Mem::read_u32(0x8000)` and get `0xe3a000a1`.

-Decoding armv7 instructions seems doable at a glance, but it is a deeper rabbit-hole than i expected, prepare for a bit shifting, implicit behaviour and intertwined meaning heavy
+Decoding armv7 instructions seems doable at a glance, but it is a deeper rabbit-hole than I expected, prepare for a bit shifting, implicit behaviour and intertwined meaning heavy
 section: